THE GOAL OF FINANCIAL PLANNING

 In two words – ask questions.
 Ask trusted friends or colleagues for referrals.
 Sit down with any planner you’re considering and find out how long they’ve been in business, what their credentials are, how they operate, etc. Most importantly, make sure if and when you hire a planner that your personalities will mesh.
 This is someone you may well be working with for the rest of your life, so you should choose someone you feel comfortable with.

 A financial planner cannot make you a thriftier shopper, a better saver, or help you earn more money.
 Ideally, he or she will look at your financial “big picture” and help you work to enhance it via money management.
-Depending on their credentials, they may recommend specific investments, long-run investing strategies, insurance options, retirement planning, risk management methods and more.
+Depending on their credentials, they may recommend specific investments, long term investing strategies, insurance options, retirement planning, risk management methods, and more.
+Many professionals claim to be a financial planner, however, those with the CFP® designation have demonstrated a commitment and responsibility to the profession.